-We should also not pay people who may not have committed a crime or been convicted of a criminal offence but whose behaviour is either clearly antisocial or whose activities have attracted such notoriety that any payment would be inappropriate.
+We should also not pay people who may not have committed a crime or been convicted of a criminal offence but whose behaviour is either clearly anti-social or whose activities have attracted such notoriety that any payment would be inappropriate.

-Any case for an exception must be referred through the Head of Department to Controller Editorial Policy.
+Any case for an exception must be referred through the Head of Department or Commissioning Executive to Controller Editorial Policy.
 Payment of a fee will be approved only for a contribution of remarkable importance with a clear public interest which could not be obtained without payment.